 The female tests the plant for suitability as an egg-laying site using chemoreceptors on her feet.
 If she detects mustard oils (present in the brassicas - cabbage family) she will lay her eggs.

 Initially the caterpillars (below) stay together to feed, but soon separate to feed alone.
-They break down the mustard oils in the leaves they eat and sequester them in their body as a chemical defence making themselves taste horrible, so predators avoid them.
+They break down the mustard oils in the leaves they eat and sequester these oils in their body as a chemical defence making themselves taste horrible, so predators avoid them.
 The yellow/green and black colouration is also a warning to predators that they do not taste nice.

 The caterpillar can eat twice its weight per day in leaves.
-Once it has reached full size the caterpillar stops feeding and starts to climb to find somewhere to pupate.
+Once it has reached full size it stops feeding and starts to climb to find somewhere to pupate.
 It is at this stage that we can see the caterpillar climbing the walls of houses to pupate under gutters, around windows and in crevices.

 Flight speed has been recorded as 2.5 metres per second with a wing beat of 12 per second.
 Compare this with other insects.
 They fly from the early spring until autumn.

-Above and below is an adult female Orange tip (the males has the orange tip to his forewings, the female does not) lower down is the adult male.
+Above and below is an adult female Orange tip (the male has the orange tip to his forewings, the female does not) lower down is the adult male.
 They are found throughout Europe east to Asia and as far as Japan on hedgerows woodlands and damp meadows from sea level up to 1500 m, and right up as far as the Arctic Circle in Europe.
+Wingspan is 40 - 52mm.

 In the U. K. the adults fly from April to June.
 The greenish white eggs are laid singly on the flowerheads of the foodplant, then turn orange and finally dark violet.
 The caterpillars feed from June to August, and can grow up to 30 mm long, then overwinter as a pupa attached to the foodplant.
 Like the Cabbage white above its foodplants are in the Cruciferae family, but unlike the Cabbage white it tends to prefer weeds such as the cuckoo flower, hedge mustard, etc. I rarely see one in the garden.